jbrooksuk/laravel-colorize/README.md

 ## Chaining

-Of course, because Laravel Colorize uses `Stringable`, all of these methods can be chained together.
+Because Laravel Colorize uses `Stringable`, all of these methods can be chained together.

 ```php
 Str::of('Hey Laravel')->colorize('red', 'yellow')->bold()->blink();